aff3ct/streampu/docs/Socket.md

 Sockets are used to communicate data between [tasks](module & task.md).
 There are 3 different types of sockets :

-- `Socket_IN` : Read input data.
+- `Socket_IN` : read input data.

-- `Socket_OUT` : Write output data.
+- `Socket_OUT` : write output data.

-- `Socket_Forward` : A combination of In and Out sockets, both reading and writing data.
+- `Socket_Forward` : a combination of In and Out sockets, both reading and writing data.

 A task can have either `input & output` sockets or a `forward` socket, or both.